xeedware/cognito-jwt/README.md

   For example, Europe/Paris or America/Los_Angeles.

 ### CognitoIdToken
-The CognitoIdToken extends IdToken containing public and private claims added to the registered claims available in the AccessToken.
+The `CognitoIdToken` extends `IdToken` containing public and private claims added to the registered claims available in the `IdToken`.

-Note that some of the same claims can be found in an AccessToken.
+Obtain its value from the `CognitoIdToken` class getter of the same name.\
+For example `myCognitoIdToken.auth_time` for `auth_time`.\
+Since all `CognitoIdToken` claims are optional, the returned value may be `undefined`.

 Added claims are:
 * **aud** \